JonthMM/Geosoftware-1/Aufgabe6/README.md

 jquery <br>
 for the app to work with npm install "name"

-To start the server, you then need to type: nodemon Aufgabe6/serverstart.js and then STRG+Click on the http://localhost:5000 url
+To start the server, you then need to type: nodemon Aufgabe6/serverstart.js and then STRG+Click on the http://localhost:5000 url (given that node is installed and nodemon is set up)